damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-parameterised-type-primer-flow.markdown

 function first<X>(items: Array<X>): Optional<X> {
   if (0 in items) {
     // Add 100 to each array item.
 But what is the type of item?
 We don't
-    // know, and/ if we don't know, we can't tell if this is correct,
+    // know, and if we don't know, we can't tell if this is correct,
     // so...
 Kaboom. 💥
     return items[0] + 100;
   } else {